-Feed: one scoop Dengie Healthy Tummy chaff, one scoop Saracen Show Improver nuts, one cup Saracen Equi-Jewel twice a day, and ad-lib haylage.
+Suggested feed: one scoop Dengie Healthy Tummy chaff, one scoop Saracen Show Improver nuts, one cup Saracen Equi-Jewel twice a day, and ad-lib haylage.

 “Ask whether the horse needs stamina or power, or even if it needs a competition feed at all,” says Lizzie Drury.
 “Many competition horses will do perfectly well on a feed balancer.”